 Section 4.
 The Executive Board may direct the Executive Director in the depositing or investing of such moneys as the Association may receive, and may direct the Executive Director in all business arrangements made on behalf of the Association.

 Section 5.
 The Executive Board of the Association shall meet at such times and places as may be determined by action of the Board, by call of the President, or by written request of a majority of the Board.
 A written notice of the time and place of all meetings of the Executive Board shall be sent to each Board member by the President not less than ten (10) days prior to said meeting.
 Regular meetings of the Executive Board shall be posted in advance on the Association website.

 Section 6.
-The agenda for each Executive Board meeting shall include a time to receive communications from members and/or chapters, either in person or in writing.
+The agenda for each Executive Board meeting shall include a time to review and consider input and issues from members and chapters.
 The Executive Board shall consider these communications and shall communicate its action on such matters to those presenting them and, through its minutes, to interested members.

 Section 7.
 A majority of the members of the Executive Board shall constitute a quorum for the transaction of all business, except in cases where a larger vote is required under these Bylaws.

 Section 8.
 The Executive Board may remove any elected officer from office: a) if the officer fails to attend two consecutive Board meetings; b) if in the Board’s judgment the officer’s actions have caused serious damage to the Association or its reputation.
 Such removal shall require a two-thirds vote of the Board.

 Section 1.
 Officers of the Association shall be a President; a President-elect (who shall become President after one year’s service as President-elect); a Vice President for Diversity Engagement; two Vice Presidents at Large; seven Vice Presidents distributed geographically in the Northeast, Mideast, Southeast, North Central, South Central, Northwest, and Southwest sections of the United States, the Territories and Canada; and an Executive Director.